Appliances · Resale guide

 Disadvantages — Why You Might Skip the Kent Grand Plus Water Purifier in 2026

-Higher Water Wastage: Like most RO-based purifiers, the Kent Grand Plus generates a significant amount of wastewater—typically 2-3 litres for every litre of purified water.
-In 2026, with increasing awareness about water conservation, this can be a major concern for environmentally conscious users or those living in water-scarce regions.
-You’ll need to consider how to manage and reuse this reject water.
+Significant Water Wastage.
+Like all RO purifiers, the Kent Grand Plus generates a considerable amount of wastewater.
+Typically, for every litre of purified water, 2-3 litres are rejected.
+This can be a concern for environmentally conscious users or those in areas with water scarcity.
+You’ll need a plan to collect and reuse this rejected water for tasks like gardening or cleaning.

 Factors That Affect Kent Grand Plus Water Purifier Resale Value